gTile/gTile/THEMING.md

 ## Adding new theme

-1. Add your theme name into [the schema](/schemas/org.gnome.shell.extensions.gtile.gschema.xml) under themes.
+1. Add your theme name into [the schema](/schemas/org.gnome.shell.extensions.gtile.gschema.xml) under `themes`.

+This name is creating your style classes.
+For example, the new theme name is "Gnome 40"; the plugin applies the following regular expression to the theme name and for this example `[THEME NAME]` is `gnome-40`.

+Regular expression: `/[^A-Za-z0-9]/g`

 2. Run `glib-compile-schemas schemas`

-### Anatomy of extension
+### Extension structure

 ![Anatomy](./images/anatomy.svg)